-11. Data Protection - Data Protection Act 2018 and General Data Protection Regulation 2018 (GDPR)
+14. Data Protection - Data Protection Act 2018 and General Data Protection Regulation 2018 (GDPR)

 In compliance with the Data Protection Act 2018 and GDPR, we would like to inform you of the purpose for which we are processing the data we have asked you to provide on this application form.
-Further information is available in our [Privacy Notice] and [Data Retention Policy] which can be found on our [website].
+Further information is available in our Privacy Notice and Data Protection Policy which can be found on our website.

-The person responsible for Data Protection in our organisation is [name of Data Protection Officer] and you can contact them with any questions relating to our handling of your data.
-You can contact them by [name, email/contact number].
+The person responsible for Data Protection in our organisation is The ICT Service and you can contact them with any questions relating to our handling of your data.
+You can contact them by email. (dpo@theictservice.org.uk)